-The problem was her high savings rate left her with little to put towards her debt, where she owed $11,000 on her line of credit and $15,000 on a car loan.
+The problem was that her high savings rate left her with little to put toward her debt: she owed $11,000 on her line of credit and $15,000 on a car loan.
 Even simple cuts to her spending were proving difficult.
 Getting her cash flow under control and coming up with a budget she could live with were Lindsay’s top priorities.

-The action plan recommended included: Tracking her expenses rigorously and no longer thinking of her TFSA and RRSP contributions as savings, since she’s in debt.
-Financial planner Heather Franklin’s goal was to get Lindsay to recognize her true expenses, subtract them from her income and then allocate what is left to savings.
+The recommended action plan included tracking her expenses rigorously and no longer thinking of her TFSA and RRSP contributions as savings, since she’s in debt.
+Financial planner Heather Franklin’s goal was to get Lindsay to recognize her true expenses, subtract them from her income, then allocate what was left to savings.
 Franklin also wanted Lindsay to focus on paying down her debt and prioritizing her goals.
-“She needed to realize that paying down debt is an immediate goal while buying a bigger condo is a three- to five-year goal.”
+“She needed to realize that paying down debt is an immediate goal, while buying a bigger condo is a three- to five-year goal.”

-Lindsay confesses she enjoyed doing our three key money challenges that included finding places to cut expenses and save more, and prioritizing debt repayment over savings.
+Lindsay confesses that she enjoyed doing our three key money challenges, which included finding places to cut expenses and save more, and prioritizing debt repayment over savings.
 And running the numbers on her debt with Franklin proved invaluable.
 Here’s what Lindsay learned:

 Balance between saving and spending is key.
 “The best thing I learned is that I can balance my budget and it doesn’t have to mean deprivation,” says Lindsay.
-“I boomeranged between living on a shoe string in my mid-twenties and spending too much these last couple of years.
+“I boomeranged between living on a shoestring in my mid-twenties and spending too much these past couple of years.
 It doesn’t have to be boom or bust.”

 Everyone struggles at some point with paying off debt and learning to save for the future.
-Lindsay Tithcotte, a 30-year-old engineering consultant from Kamloops, B.C., was no different.
-Did she achieve her goal of financial balance over the course of 2016?
+Lindsay Tithcotte, an engineering consultant from Kamloops, B.C., was no different.
+Did she achieve her goal of financial balance?
 Let’s see how she did.

-When we first met Sammu and Mandy Dhaliwall earlier this year, the Brampton, Ont. couple was in the middle of finding out just how financially disruptive a growing family could be to a sound financial plan.
-Did they get on track to paying off their mortgage and saving for the future throughout 2016?
+When we first met Sammu and Mandy Dhaliwall, the Brampton, Ont. couple was in the middle of finding out just how financially disruptive a growing family could be to a sound financial plan.
+Did they get on track to paying off their mortgage and saving for the future?
 Find out here.

-Shannon Jarrett and her partner Marcin Duran share a home and domestic life in Hamilton, but as of last March, they were by and large living separate financial lives.
-They didn’t share bank accounts but they did share expenses.
-Did they get on the same financial foot in 2016?
+Shannon Jarrett and her partner Marcin Duran share a home and domestic life in Hamilton, but they’ve been by and large living separate financial lives.
+They don’t share bank accounts but they do share expenses.
+Did they get on the same financial foot?
 Let’s find out.